siadatmark/full-stack-recruitment-test/README.md

 ## Design

 We've provided a [design](./designs/results-small.png) for small-screens (480px).
-Don't worry about tackling larger breakpoints, but **please make sure your solution looks good at 480px in portrait orientation**.

-The design shows a look and feel defined in our [styleguide](https://backpack.github.io/).
-Feel free to import our React components into your project, or lift colours and things directly from the styleguide pages.
-We also have some auto-generated [sassdoc](https://backpack.github.io/sassdoc/) that may help.
+We'd like to see how you make this design responsive for desktop use as well.

 **NB:** You don't have to use our styleguide or our components -- picking colours from the image and rolling your own css to save time is absolutely fine.